Peeragogy/Peeragogy.github.io/summaries.md

 Forums are web-based communication media that enable groups of people to conduct organized multimedia discussions about multiple topics over a period of time, asynchronously.
 A rubric for evaluating forum posts highlights the value of drawing connections.
-The chapter includes tips on selecting forum software.
+This chapter includes tips on selecting forum software.

 #### *Wiki.*

 A wiki is a website whose users can add, modify, or delete its content via a web browser.
 Pages have a feature called “history” which allows users to see previous versions and roll back to them.
-The chapter includes tips on how to use a wiki and select a wiki engine, with particular attention to peer learning opportunities.
+This chapter includes tips on how to use a wiki and select a wiki engine, with particular attention to peer learning opportunities.